 Is early blocking safe for all sites?

-Yes, if properly configured.
+Yes.
 Always test after enabling “early” or MU mode.

 Can BotBlocker save money on cloud/server bills?

-Yes—by blocking non-human load, you can choose a cheaper hosting plan or handle higher loads with the same resources.
+Yes – by blocking non-human load, you can choose a cheaper hosting plan or handle higher loads with the same resources.

 Official WordPress hosting requirements